Stylistic Evolution and LLM Neutrality in Singlish Language: Measuring Stylistic Similarity

 \subsection{Machine Learning Classifier Differentiation}

-To measure stylistic similarity, we used a Gradient Boosted Classifier from by the sklearn library\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html}} on feature vectors representing two sets of messages (e.g., 2012 vs. 2013) with an 80:20 random train:test split.
-The choice of classifier was based on pre-testing for simplicity and predictive power.
-To ensure robustness, training and testing were repeated three times per year-pair, reporting mean accuracy and standard deviation, $\sigma^2$.
-The ensemble nature provides robustness to noise and variability, which is particularly valuable when working with naturally occurring sociolectal data \citep{gope2024multi}.
+To measure stylistic similarity, we used a Gradient Boosted Classifier from by the scitkit-learn library\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html}} on feature vectors representing two sets of messages (e.g., 2012 vs. 2013) using an 80:20 random train:test split.
+We additionally evaluated Logistic Regression on the encoder-based features as a robustness check; the resulting temporal-gap trend was consistent with the Gradient Boosted Classifier results, as shown in Appendix~\ref{appendix:different_classifiers}.
+We ultimately selected the Gradient Boosted Classifier because its ensemble nature provides better stability and robustness to noise inherent in naturally occurring sociolectal data \citep{gope2024multi}.
+Furthermore, the choice of classifier was guided by preliminary experiments favoring simplicity and predictive power.
+To ensure robustness, training and testing were repeated three times per year-pair, reporting mean accuracy and standard deviation.

-During training, the classifier performs binary classification to distinguish messages by year.
-At evaluation, given the feature vector of an input text, it predicts the year it originates from.
-This process assigns the text to the year to which its linguistic profile most likely resembles.